 Sounds like dirt roads and dust, wind and wheat fields, hope and home...

 Jessie has long attributed her love of folk music and songwriting to her musician father and what he was playing on his guitar and his records and tapes while she was growing up.
 She fell in love with the stories and the people in these songs, their triumphs and failures.
-Jessie's new album will pay tribute to those songs and songwriters who influenced her, celebrating the traditional songs as well as covering music by John Prine, Guy Clark, Nanci Griffith, Kathy Mattea, among others.
-Watch for the release of "Playing Favorites" as well as her tour with her father in the spring and summer of 2020.
+Jessie's new album pays tribute to those songs and songwriters who influenced her, celebrating the traditional songs as well as covering music by John Prine, Guy Clark, Nanci Griffith, Kathy Mattea, among others.
+Unfortunately, during the recording of "Playing Favorites" Jessie was diagnosed with a rare form of cancer that resulted in a tumor that was blocking nearly 90% of her airway.
+This diagnosis sent her to Mayo Clinic for a series of surgeries to removed the tumor and hopefully, declare her cancer free.
+Throughout diagnosis and treatment, Jessie pushed to release the album, which now, more than ever, felt so very important to her.

 "This album is Americana magic...Yes, Veeder is a fine, exuberant singer.
 Yes, she writes tuneful melodies.
 Though more significantly, it’s her realness that bolsters her musical talent.
 What’s most impressive about Veeder is her remarkable ability to express her true character and life experiences through song.
 She can write meaningful lyrics, craft appealing music and express herself openly and then have these elements converge in the most beautiful way.
 “Northern Lights” is proof of this."-High Plains Reader "